abynim/UserFlows/README.md

 # User Flows V2
 A plugin for generating flow diagrams from Artboards in [Sketch](http://www.bohemiancoding.com/sketch/).

-Please check the project page for installation, usage and other details: https://abynim.github.io/UserFlows
+Installation and usage details can be found here: https://abynim.github.io/UserFlows

 ---

 ## Localization
 User Flows supports the following languages:

 - Engligh